f3rn4d0n/LFBR-SwiftLib/README.md

 * No additional dependencies 👻
 * Single integration with public methods
 * Public extensions
+* UIView, UITableView and UITableViewCell extensions to create interfaces programatically easier
+* Generics components to create UITableView and UITableViewCell most easier

 ### Installation with CocoaPods
 #### Podfile